Beyond gaming: How sports brands are marketing on Twitch

 “Our non-gaming content has quadrupled over the past three years, and now we’re home to all types of content for all types of viewers,” said Twitch’s Head of Sales Sarah Iooss at the top of her keynote at Amazon Ads’ unBoxed conference.1 “And the reason why is that streamers are bringing their whole selves to Twitch, streaming more than just game play – they’re streaming the other interests and things that make them special, too.”

 Whether it’s cooking or exercise or art or music, Twitch is attracting creators and audiences who share a broad spectrum of passions.
 Among those chefs and musicians are professional athletes as well.
-The Twitch sports category features content from organizations like the National Basketball Association and the National Hockey League.
+The Twitch sports category features content from organisations like the National Basketball Association and the National Hockey League.

 “One of the genres that’s particularly exciting and has a passionate fan base on Twitch is sports,” Iooss said.
 “In fact, sports are continuously growing on Twitch, as athletes and leagues use Twitch to engage with fans and offer more interactive viewing experiences.”